Damage jackals ripping right through you

 1. A Question Of Trust 2.
 The Principle Of Doubt 3.
 Once I Believed 4.
 Ever Since Time Began 5.
 Curse Of Reality 6.
 Twilight Zone 7.
 Shades Of Doom 8.
 The Jester 9.
 El Colibri 10.
 No Friend Of Mine

 With The Principle Of Doubt Mekong Delta definitely lost their focus for a while.
 This album is without a doubt one of the band's most technical as well as diverse recordings, at the cost of memorable or even reasonably coherent songs.
 Many of these arrangements sound just way too quirky and chaotic, and you may be left downright puzzled after hearing this album for the first time.
 While many tracks are at least sufficiently thrashy efforts, their disjointed structures do no good in the long run.
-It is revealing that the best track Curse Of Reality is actually from the weirdest side of the album with a haunting, almost nightmarish feel - while the song is pretty much far out from a typical thrash metal point of view, it remains one of the most hypnotic pieces I've heard.
+It is revealing that the best track Curse Of Reality is actually from the weirdest side of the album with a haunting, almost nightmarish feel - while the song is pretty much far out from a typical thrash metal point of view, it remains one of the most hypnotic pieces ever.
 If you like mental challenges then The Principle Of Doubt is certainly worth a second look, but be warned that it may give you a lot more than you wished for.

 MEKONG DELTA - Dances Of Death (And Other Walking Shadows)